How to get touch with us over the festive period

 Debts incurred before the marriage

-If a debt was incurred by one spouse prior to marriage it is more likely to be considered a sole debt when the finances are addressed upon future divorce.
+If a debt was incurred by one spouse before marriage it is more likely to be considered a sole debt when the finances are addressed upon future divorce.
 The spouse who entered the marriage with a debt will more likely be solely responsible for the debt post-marriage.

 Debts incurred during the marriage

 The starting point is to find out whether the parties are jointly or solely responsible for discharging the debts.
 To assist with this the reasons behind the debt(s) in question are considered.
-If the debt was acquired to benefit the couple and/or their family such as the purchase of a car or home improvements it is possible both parties will be treated as jointly responsible for that debt, irrespective of whether the debt is in the sole name of one spouse.
+If the debt was acquired to benefit the couple and/or their family such as the purchase of a car or home improvements both parties may be treated as jointly responsible for that debt, irrespective of whether the debt is in the sole name of one spouse.

 Where a debt has been incurred by one spouse and that person has had the sole benefit of the debt, the Court can in certain circumstances take the view that the debt should remain the responsibility of that spouse only.
 The types of debts that can be considered sole debts include gambling debts or those incurred due to frivolous spending.